PeterBengtson/Ooloi-docs/dev-setup/LINUX.md

 3. Check [ADRs](../ADRs/) for architecture documentation
 4. Review [guides](../guides/) for technical details

-## Validation Needed
+## Validation Status

+**Validated**: Ubuntu/Debian via Docker - all tests pass

+**Needs validation**: Fedora/RHEL and Arch instructions on native installations

-This guide has not yet been validated on actual Linux systems.
-If you're setting up Ooloi on Linux:
+If you're setting up Ooloi on a native Linux installation:

 1. **Please report success or failures** via GitHub Issues
 2. Note your distribution and version